John Lindsay of Balcarres, Lord Menmuir: Life

-In March 1594, he spoke with Bernard Fechtenburg one of the mining experts of Thomas Foulis and convinced him to work for Sir David Lindsay of Edzell Castle.
+In March 1594, he spoke with Bernard Fechtenburg one of the mining experts of Thomas Foulis and convinced him to work for David Lindsay of Edzell.
 Fechtenburg said that Edzell's samples of ores were more promising than an assay made by Foulis' other experts.
 In February 1596, Menmuir was an auditor of Foulis's account of the gold duty and the English subsidy received by James VI.

 Menmuir was also one of the chief advisers of the King in his policy for establishing Episcopacy.
 In 1596 he drew up a scheme for the planting of kirks throughout Scotland with perpetual local stipends, with representation of each Presbytery in parliament by a commissioner.
 After an attempt to modify it by an Act of the Estates passed in August, but was badly received by the Presbyterian church, he gave up the plan as before its time.
 Shortly afterwards his lenient attitude towards the Catholic nobles brought him into collision with the kirk.
 He was with the King when besieged in the Tolbooth on 17 December 1596, and he was attacked as a 'plain mocker of religion'.
 Menmuir drew up the 55 points to be submitted to the General Assembly which met at Perth on 28 February 1597.
 He was the Chancellor of the University of St Andrews from 1597 to 1598.

 Besides conducting important negotiations with foreign powers, on 4 March 1597 Menmuir was appointed ambassador to France.
 It was his intention during the visit to Paris to undergo an operation for the stone, but bad health prevented him from making the journey, and in February 1598 he resigned the office of secretary of state.
 He died at Balcarres, Fife, 3 September 1598, and in accordance with his Will he was buried in the parish kirk of Kilconquhar.